dylanlan/dylanlan.github.io/_posts/2024-01-04-darkages-bugs.md

 Super painful to use, for multiple reasons:

 - Cannot bank certain items, ever (eg: ...
-Bonus points for items that ALSO CAN'T BE TRADED WTF!)
+Bonus points for items that ALSO CAN'T BE TRADED WTF!).
+Maybe 99% of things should be both bankable and tradeable!
+(LUMENS!)
 - Cannot easily search which items you have banked on one Aisling, or across all Aislings
 - Cannot easily deposit/withdraw multiples of certain items (eg: need to use word macros "I will deposit [item]" to quickly deposit/withdraw multiples of items such as gems)
 - Cannot use "word macros" to deposit certain items (eg: identified gems), and some item names are too long to use with skill macros